CedarvilleCS/CedarLogic/docs/Building.md

 3. Run `cmake --build build --config Release --target package`

 4. There is now a CedarLogic installer executable in the `build` directory.
 If you run the installer, you will have the latest semi-stable version of CedarLogic installed.
-See the next section for development.
+If you open `build\CedarLogic.sln` with
+Visual Studio you can work from there.

 ## Linux